Keyfactor/bosch-ipcamera-orchestrator/README.md

 **Bosch IP Camera Configuration**

-1. OOTB, the camera comes with three accounts.
+1. Out of the box, the camera comes with three accounts.
 You need an account created that has "service" level access:
 ![](images/Bosch_Security_Systems.gif)
-2. Inital design is using HTTP because we don't have a trusted cert on the camera to use HTTPS.
-Further invenstigaion with prospects/customers will help us identify if we need to switch to HTTPS after the intial certificate is installed.
+2. Initial design is using HTTP because we don't have a trusted cert on the camera to use HTTPS.
+Further invenstigaion with prospects/customers will help us identify if we need to switch to HTTPS after the initial certificate is installed.
 3. Currently supports Bosch firmware version 7.10.0095 - 7.82.
 Has not been tested with any other firmeware version.

 **1. Create the New Certificate Store Type for the Bosch IP Camera Universal Orchestrator**